 Florida distinguishes between types of theft depending on the value of the allegedly stolen property.
-In this blog, we will review the elements of a theft crime in Florida and the distinction between petty theft and grand theft, as well as the respective penalties for each offense.
+In this blog, we will review the elements of a theft crime in Florida, the distinction between petty theft and grand theft, and the respective penalties for each offense.

 What Constitutes Theft in Florida?

-Florida defines theft as knowingly obtaining, using, or attempting to obtain or use another’s property, with the intent to permanently or temporarily deprive the person of the property or convert the property to an unauthorized use (e.g. embezzlement or misappropriation).
+Florida defines theft as knowingly obtaining, using, or attempting to obtain or use another’s property with the intent to permanently or temporarily deprive the person of the property or convert the property to unauthorized use (e.g., embezzlement or misappropriation).

 An individual commits theft according to the state if they:

 - knowingly obtain or use the property of another with the intent to either temporarily or permanently deprive the person of a right to the property or

 - appropriate the property to their own use or to the use of any person not entitled to use of the property.